aaronice/aaronice.github.io/_posts/2015-12-19-node-interactive-recap.markdown

 After the merge with io.js, the Node release version seems skyrocketed.
 Luckily, the good thing is Node.js has come up with the LTS version, thus making enterprise adopters more comfortable with this still new technology.
 While at the same time, it keeps the speed for development and evolving.

-Node.js Long Term Support Schedule
+Node.js Long Term Support Schedule (as of Dec.
+2015)

 ![](/img/node-interactive/Node_Interactive_2015_LTS.jpg)